Tea is one of the most affordable luxuries in the world.

-Always keep the tea sealed in an airtight container that blocks out all light.
+Always keep your tea sealed in an airtight container that blocks out all light.
 Glass jars are not acceptable for tea storage because sunlight over time damages the leaves.
-Keep the tea in a dark cool place, like a shelf or drawer out of the sunlight.
-Sunlight will create heat, subtly changing the teas flavor.
+Keep the tea in a dark and cool place, like a shelf or drawer out of the sunlight.
+Sunlight will create heat, subtly changing your teas’ flavor.

 If your tea is sealed in a pouch, make sure that there is as little air as possible when you close the pouch.
 If you have a vacuum sealer, vacuum-sealed foil bags of tea have the longest shelf life but are not appropriate for every tea.
 Long leaves that are not curled and rolled can sometimes get crushed under a vacuum.
 In these cases, be sure to keep your bags sealed between uses, removing excess air whenever possible.

 Use an airtight container that blocks out all light.
 As with green teas, sunlight and airflow will degrade the tea’s quality over time.
 Clear glass jars are not an acceptable storage method.